 People who are passionate about music fully understand what a beautiful instrument piano is.
 And if they get an opportunity to learn it, they would accept it without any doubts.
 Why wouldn’t they?
 It is one of the most elegant musical instruments.
 Once you learn this instrument, you will not only be able to play beautiful music, but the movement of your fingers on the piano will give you a sense of mental satisfaction that simply can not be explained.

-Taking proper Piano Lessons are often not possible for everyone.
+Taking the best piano lessons is often not possible for everyone.
 There can be numerous reasons for it.
-Some of which include
+Some of which include:

 - Unavailability of Teachers